Zeragamba/jasmine-discord-bot/docs/plugins/mod-tools.md

 # Mod Tools
 Provides commands to assist with server moderation.

 *Note: This module is disabled by default.
-Use `!config module enable modtools` to enable this module*
+Use `!config core enablePlugin modtools` to enable this module*

 - Permission Levels:
     - Mod